 The center of Vienna and its surrounding districts are limited parking zones subject to parking fees.
-The following rules apply: In the center of the city and its surrounding districts (districts 1 to 9 and 20) from 9 am until 10 pm on all workdays, all parking places are short-term and require a fee.
+The following rules apply: In the center of the city and its surrounding districts (districts 1 to 9 and 20) from 9 am until 10 pm on Mon-Fri (except public holidays), all parking places are short-term and require payment of a fee.
 Since 1 October 2012, short-stay parking zones have also been available in a number of districts near the Gürtel.
 Districts 12, 14, 15, 16, and 17 have also become chargeable short-stay parking zones from Mon -Fri (except public holidays), from 9 am to 7 pm.
-The area around the Stadhalle is excluded.
+The area around the Stadthalle is excluded.
 The short-stay parking zone applies therefore from 9 am – 10 pm on week days.
 On weekends (Saturday, Sunday) and on public holidays, short-stay parking applies from 6 pm to 10 pm.
-As the current regulation is causing a lot of problems in the affected districts, further changes are likely in the coming months.

 In shopping streets, days and parking duration may vary: please pay close attention to the road signs.
 Short-term parking vouchers can be obtained at most tobacconists, in gas stations and the ticket offices as well as the ticket vending machines of the Vienna transportation system.